LabForComputationalVision/publications/README.md

 - pdf-url field always included? or folder on webserver?
 - abstract-url field? looks redundant
-- how to handle chain of superseding? if A supersedes B which supersedes C, should C point to A or B? currently, B (matching original website)
+- how to handle chain of superseding? if A supersedes B which supersedes C, should C point to A or B? currently, A and B (original website just had B)
+- what are POSTER/TALK? they don't seem to be used
+- what's going on with the | in the journalURL file?

 ## Notes